impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 ```
 If the current version of Ruby is set to `system`, then we execute the code below:

- - If the command `rbenv which ruby` returns a result, and if we're successful in storing that result in a variable named `RUBY_PATH`, then:
+ - If the command `rbenv which ruby` returns a result, then:
+    - We store that result in a variable named `RUBY_PATH`.
-    - We trim everything including and after the last `/` character from the new `RUBY_PATH` value.
+    - We remove the last `/` character and anything after it (such as a filename) from the new `RUBY_PATH` value.
-    - We create a new variable named `RBENV_PREFIX_PATH`, and set it equal to the value of `RUBY_PATH` *plus* a `/bin` at the end.
+    - We create a new variable named `RBENV_PREFIX_PATH`, and set it equal to the value of `RUBY_PATH`, removing any `/bin` at the end.
-    - We echo either the value of `RBENV_PREFIX_PATH` if it has been set, or a `/` character as a backup / default.
+    - We echo either the value of `RBENV_PREFIX_PATH` if it has been set, or a `/` character as a default.
     - We exit with a 0 (i.e. successful) return code.
- - Otherwise:
+ - If `rbenv which ruby` does *not* return a result:
     - We echo a helpful error message letting the user know `system` is not a valid Ruby version.
     - We exit with a non-successful return code.

+### Sad path- exiting if the user's version was not found

 Next block of code: